-The village layout has not changed to any great extent from the 17th Century, some houses of that period are still inhabited today.
+The village layout has not changed to any great extent since the 17th Century, some houses of that period are still inhabited today.

 The Tithe Map of 1844 shows the settlement pattern similar to its present form, with a few notable changes.
-They include the demolition of a building opposite number 18 West Compton, the demolition and relocation of the church and secular buildings from East Compton to West Compton, now St Mary's church and Glyn house.
+These changes include the relocation of the church and secular buildings from East Compton to West Compton.

-Other changes in West Compton include the addition of a school and school house adjacent to St Mary's church, the enlargement of Glyn Farm, previously a temperance hotel know as the Glyn Arms.
-Furthermore, the addition of farm buildings to Tuckers Farm, now Tuckers Barton and a Methodist chapel and reading rooms.
-Since the twentieth century a number of dwellings have been added, the most notable are a group of houses which date from the 1950s, know as Twintown between East and West Compton.
+Since the twentieth century a number of dwellings have been added, the most notable are a group of houses which date from the 1950s, known as Twintown between East and West Compton.
 Other houses have been added in a piecemeal fashion.

 Agriculture has always been important for the parish, with arable production dominant in the Middle Ages.
 The Domesday Book records ten hides and ten ploughs.
 From the 15th century sheep farming prospered.
 The parish survey of 1773 records-1487 sheep leases on the downs, allocated to 22 people.
 This would have included almost every inhabitant in East and West Compton at that time.
 Enclosure of the open fields was on going in The Compton's in common with many settlements across the country in the 18th Century.
 The Tithe map of 1844 shows some strips left to the north of the village.
 Today there are few working farms left.
-Many, such as, Willis Farm, Dairy House Farm and Tuckers Farm are now just residential houses.
+Many, such as, Willis Farm, Dairy House Farm, Tuckers Farms are now just residential houses.